 This committee exercises oversight over the California Bar Examination, moral character determination process and the First-Year Law Students’ Examination.
 The committee makes recommendations for rules and guidelines governing admissions functions; recommends qualified applicants to the California Supreme Court for admission to practice law in California; accredits law schools; registers unaccredited law schools; and studies and reports on proposed changes in the law and other matters concerning requirements for admission to practice law in California.

 The Court may reappoint an attorney or judicial officer examiner to serve no more than three additional full terms.
-The Court makes its appointments from a list of candidates nominated by the Board of Trustees of the State Bar.
-Terms are four years.
+The Court makes its appointments from a list of candidates nominated by the State Bar's Board of Trustees.